 Each week, we have a new ‘Packtype Of The Week’ where through reviewing the chosen dog’s traits and through both teacher and child-led discussion, children identify and set goals on how they can demonstrate related characteristics in their learning which we also link back to our 6C’s.
 A child will receive our ‘Packtype Of The Week’ award each week and will be told why they have received the award and what certain behaviours they portrayed that week linking to that specific dog.

 How does Packtypes help children?

-- Helps them recognise that they are talented and worthwhile, regardless of where their talents lie.
+It helps them recognise that they are talented and worthwhile, regardless of where their talents lie.

-- Helps them look after their friends and classmates.
+It helps them look after their friends and classmates.

-- Helps them understand their own learning style, and recognise that different people learn in different ways.
+It helps them understand their own learning style, and recognise that different people learn in different ways.

-- Helps them understand how to bring out the best in siblings, classmates and even teachers.
+It helps them understand how to bring out the best in siblings, classmates and even teachers.

-- Helps them learn about mutual respect, the power of cooperation and teamwork.
+It helps them learn about mutual respect, the power of cooperation and teamwork.

-How does Packtypes help teachers?:
+How does Packtypes help teachers?